Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Cumulative probabilities

 \subsection{Sampling errors}

 If we have a sample with $\nsh$ bitstrings, the probabilities can only be approximated with a resolution $1/\nsh$.
 More generally, the relative error on the individual probability estimate Eq. (\ref{eq:pest}) is controlled by $1/\sqrt{N_{\{n\}}}$.
-This is illustrated in Fig. \ref{fig:6rungs} for six rungs where the probabilities for the 4096 states can be calculated very precisely using exact diagonalization.
-In the first frame of Fig. \ref{fig:6rungs}, we compare exact diagonalization with $10^9$ DMRG samples obtained with ITensor.
+This is illustrated in Fig. \ref{fig:6rungsA} for six rungs where the probabilities for the 4096 states can be calculated very precisely using exact diagonalization.
+In Fig. \ref{fig:6rungsA}, we compare exact diagonalization with $10^9$ density matrix renormalization group (DMRG) samples obtained with ITensor \cite{itensor}.
+The methods used are explained in Ref. \cite{corona_thesis}.
 The finite number of samples implies that $10^{-9}$ is the smallest nonzero estimated probability, followed by $2\times 10^{-9}$ and so on.
-The discrete steps are clearly visble on the lower left part of the figure and become more difficult to see as we increase $p_{\Lambda}$.
-For the intermediate and largest values of $p_{\Lambda}$, it is clear that the DMRG provides accurate approximations.
+The discrete steps are clearly visible on the lower-left part of the figure and become more difficult to see as we increase $p_{\Lambda}$.
+For the intermediate and largest values of $p_{\Lambda}$, it is clear that DMRG provides accurate approximations.
 It is also possible to select a subsample statistically distributed according to the original sample.
 This can be accomplished, for instance, by assigning to each bitstring a subinterval of the $[0,1]$ interval with a length equal to its probability.
 By using random numbers uniformly distributed over $[0,1]$, we can generate shorter sequences which on average will have the same distribution.
-Three examples of $10^4$ samples obtained with this procedure are showed in the second frame of Fig. \ref{fig:6rungs}.
+Three examples of $10^4$ samples obtained with this procedure are shown in Fig. \ref{fig:6rungsB}.
 Again we see clearly discrete steps corresponding to bitstrings observed once, twice etc. The statistical error on the height can be estimated from the subsample variations.